hleclerc/Soja/README.md

 * [`TreeApp`](Soja/tree/master/frameworks/TreeApp) permits to define modular applications based with one or several canvas, a construction tree and an icon bar.

+To send/receive/update shared models in realtime, [`SODA`](https://github.com/hleclerc/Soda) is a database that allows to transparently permanently save/load data and communicate with other clients (with commet or websocket).

 SOJA is released under the LGPL v3 license.

 # How SOJA works ?